zammad/zammad/doc/developer_manual/development_environment/getting-started.md

 ### 5. Login

-Once the application is running, open it in your browser at `http://localhost:3000` and use the default development credentials:
+Once the application is running, open it in your browser at either `http://localhost:3000/desktop` (new stack) or `http://localhost:3000` (old stack).

+Then use the default development credentials to login:

 ```text
 Username / Email: admin@example.com